-Let’s add that in terms of consumption habits there is an important fact: a study shows that a fan is willing to spend $ 150 dollars per semester without including the cost of going to a match.
-It means that every year every fan would spend $ 300 dollars (Dinero.com).
+There is an essential fact in terms of consumption habits: a study shows that a fan is willing to spend 150 dollars per semester without including the cost of going to a match.
+It means that every year every fan would pay 300 dollars (Dinero.com).

-Additionally, to close the current scenario it is worth calling attention to two possible errors that occur in the marketing of Colombian soccer.
-First, that the few sports marketing initiatives that are seen in Colombia are aimed at 30% of the fans who go to the stadium and the clubs ignore 70% who do not attend the stadiums and live soccer for TV.
+Additionally, to close the current scenario, it is worth calling attention to two possible errors in Colombian soccer marketing.
+First, Colombia’s few sports marketing initiatives are aimed at 30% of the fans who go to the stadium, and the clubs ignore 70% who do not attend the stadiums and live soccer for TV.
 Then someone will say that the Premium Channel is a success.
-Here the second error would appear since the Premium Channel will be broadcast only by cable operators, which could prevent reaching non-cable subscriber audiences.
+Here the second error would appear since the Premium Channel will be broadcast only by cable operators, preventing reaching non-cable subscriber audiences.
 Consider the following data: 19.3% of young people in Colombia replaced television with an internet subscription.
 16.7% of young people watch television by other means.
 (CRC).
 If we look at it under the penetration of television formats, we find: cable penetration in Colombia is 85%.
 (Ibope).
 The penetration of “TV Everywhere” in Colombia is 90%.
 (IMS Marketing).

 It is a plan that allows a team like @MillosFCoficial to generate 50 million dollars in 3 years with the implementation of a 5-component marketing strategy: • strengthen the passion of the fan, • maintain an emotional relationship with the fan, • customize the transmission of soccer, • loyalty with fans benefits, • run an E-Sports program.
-The 5 components only require the participation of 200 thousand fans per year, 10 thousand weekly viewers and the initial investment of 50 thousand dollars.
+The five components only require 200 thousand fans per year, 10 thousand weekly viewers, and an initial investment of 50 thousand dollars.
 The return on investment would be 100,000%.
-If we consider that the fans of millionarios.com.co are quantified by Conmebol at 9.1 million worldwide or an own investigation that threw 4.8 million fans in Colombia.
-The goal of generating 50 million dollars in 3 years would only require the participation of 2.19% of the fans in the world, or 4.10% of the fans in Colombia.
+If we consider that Conmebol quantifies the fans of millionarios.com.co at 9.1 million worldwide or an own investigation that threw 4.8 million fans in Colombia.
+The goal of generating 50 million dollars in 3 years would only require 2.19% of the fans in the world or 4.10% of the fans in Colombia.

-To put these figures in context, let’s see what it is equal to the sum, in which according to the media, Dimayor sold, for the period of 10 years, the rights of the international retransmission of Colombian soccer (of the 36 professional teams).
-With this comparison, we see that Colombian leaders are unaware of the effectiveness of well-done marketing aligned with the framework given by the theoretical, soccer l, technological and behavioral elements outlined above.
+To put these figures in context, let’s see what is equal to the sum.
+According to the media, Dimayor sold, for ten years, the rights of the international retransmission of Colombian soccer (of the 36 professional teams).
+With this comparison, we see that Colombian leaders are unaware of the effectiveness of well-done marketing aligned with the framework given by the theoretical, soccer, technological and behavioral elements outlined above.

-In conclusion, a marketing plan for a team like millionarios.com.co can generate 50 million dollars in three years, which is equivalent to the monetary prizes of winning the Copa Libertadores 3 times in a row.
-We can also conclude that selling the international television rights of the 36 Colombian soccer teams for 50 million dollars for a period of 10 years is an undervaluation of the economic power of the soccer.
+In conclusion, a marketing plan for a team like millionarios.com.co can generate 50 million dollars in three years, equivalent to the monetary prizes of winning the Copa Libertadores 3 times in a row.
+We can also conclude that selling the international television rights of the 36 Colombian soccer teams for 50 million dollars for ten years is an undervaluation of the economic power of soccer.

-For those who wonder if a plan like this was made known to the leaders of @millosFCoficial?, the answer is yes, as well as Amber Capital.
-In both cases, they did not even consider it and could be understood as the disbelief that comes from ignoring the great marketing possibilities of a brand such as that of the largest club in Colombia.
+Who wonders if a plan like this was made known to the leaders of @millosFCoficial?
+The answer is yes and Amber Capital.
+In both cases, they did not even consider it.
+They could be understood as the disbelief from ignoring the great marketing possibilities, such as that of the largest club in Colombia.

-Finally, let’s say that soccer teams around the world are great brands with numerous people who follow them with emotionality, loyalty, and unconditionality and will not stop doing so because of a defeat in a match or championship.
-That loyalty is a privilege enjoyed by teams as brands since if they were brands of other types of companies, the loyalty of their consumers would be more volatile.
-It must also be said in the midst of the controversy that Colombian soccer experiencing, that income at a professional level does not have to do with greatness as a sport or spectacle but with the innovative way that teams have to meet the emotional needs of their fans, It is not appropriate to compare European leagues with the local one.
+Soccer teams worldwide are great brands.
+Numerous people follow them showing feelings, loyalty, and unconditionality, and will not stop because of a defeat in a match or championship.
+That loyalty is a privilege enjoyed by teams as brands since if they were brands of other types of companies, the dedication of their consumers would be more volatile.
+During the controversy, Colombian soccer experiencing that income at a professional level does not have to do with greatness as a sport or spectacle but with the innovative way that teams have to meet the emotional needs of their fans.
+It is not appropriate to compare European leagues with the local ones.
 Each one is a model of the passions of millions of people who are possible subjects of loyalty.
 It is a matter of affection or love rather than a business.

-So the question that remains is why is the power of a brand wasted so much or why they are only exploited on game day and left still for the other six days of the week?
-That only happens in Colombia and that’s why the crisis deepens.
+It remains the question why is the power of a brand wasted so much or why they are only exploited on game day and left still for the other six days of the week?
+That only happens in Colombia, and that’s why the crisis deepens.
 Who wakes up from that lethargy can take the first victorious steps.
 I have no doubt.
-To learn more about sports marketing or the elaborated plan which I quote in this blog or if you are planning to execute a sports marketing plan simply write to me at firstname.lastname@example.org, tell me your project or need and I can surely help you.
+To learn more about sports marketing or the elaborated plan I quote in this blog, or if you plan to execute a sports marketing plan, write to me at firstname.lastname@example.org, tell me your project or need, and I can surely help you.